Tapanila/SharpCaster/README.md

 ## Contributing
 Contributing is encouraged!
 Please submit pull requests, open issues etc. However, to ensure we end up with a good result and to make my life a little easier, could I please request that;

-* All changes be made in a feature branch, not in master, and please don't submit PR's directly against master.
+* All changes be made in a feature branch, not in master

 Thanks!
 I look forward to merge your contribution.